Albertbz/BlockManager/README.md

 block or as part of a mod.
 It looks like this:
 ![Image of finalization part](readme_images/7.png)
 If you want the block to be part of a mod, then choose the mod and the version that the mod is made for.

-### Disclaimer
-This product includes components of the PowerVR Tools Software from Imagination Technologies Limited.

-These are used to convert common image files (.png for example) into .dds files that are used for textures in cyubeVR.